 CLUSTER COMMANDS CHEAT SHEET SOFTWARE MODULES There is a lot of software - compilers, libraries, etc already built on the cluster, ready to be used.
 So before you try installing something yourself, you may want to check if it's already available.
-Please note that if you want the software module to be available to a job you're running in the queue, then it needs to be loaded at every login - so use initadd (see below). module list - shows what software modules you have 'loaded'. module avail - shows what software is available module load < module Name > - loads a module just for this login session module initadd < module Name > - adds the module to your login every time you login module initls < moduleName > - shows which modules are loaded every time you login module initrm < moduleName> - removes a module from your login module unload < module Name > - unloads a module from this login session only eg.

-module list module load healpix/3.40-intel (try it out) module initadd healpix/3.40-intel (to add it to every login) If you need any help installing software, please let me know - I'm happy to help.
-INSTALLING PYTHON MODULES Please use 'pip3 install --ignoreinstalled --user < moduleName>' to install it in your home directory, otherwise you'll get errors about not being able to write to parts of the OS that you don't have access to.
-SUBMITTING JOBS $\label{lem:comment_def} \textbf{addqueue-c} ''CommentWithEstimatedRuntime"-\textbf{n} < numberOfProcesses > -\textbf{m} < GB \ RAM \ needed \ per \ process > \textbf{thingToRun} \ eg.$ addqueue -c "1 week" -m 3 ./doSomeAnalysis would run a single-process (non-MPI) job with 3GB RAM allocated to it addqueue -c "1 week" -n 32 ./doSomeAnalysis would submit a 32-core job to the queue with no mention of how many cores to run on each compute node - so they'll be allocated wherever the queue sees fit. addqueue -c "2 days" -q cmb -n 2x8 ./doSomeAnalysis will submit your program "doSomeAnalysis" to the cmb queue, requesting 2 compute nodes with 8 cores on each (so 16 processes are started).
+Please note that if you want the software module to be available to a job you're running in the queue, then it needs to be loaded at every login - so use initadd (see below). module list - shows what software modules you have 'loaded'. module avail - shows what software is available module load <moduleName> - loads a module just for this login session module initadd <moduleName> - adds the module to your login every time you login module initls <moduleName> - shows which modules are loaded every time you login module initrm <moduleName> - removes a module from your login module unload <moduleName> - unloads a module from this login session only eg. module list module load healpix/3.40-intel (try it out) module initadd healpix/3.40-intel (to add it to every login) If you need any help installing software, please let me know - I'm happy to help.
+INSTALLING PYTHON MODULES Please use 'pip3 install --ignoreinstalled --user <moduleName>' to install it in your home directory, otherwise you'll get errors about not being able to write to parts of the OS that you don't have access to.
+SUBMITTING JOBS showgpus - show what GPUs are available and which queues they are in addqueue -c "CommentWithEstimatedRuntime" -n <numberOfProcesses> -m <GB RAM needed per process> thingToRun eg. addqueue -c "1 week" -m 3 ./doSomeAnalysis would run a single-process (non-MPI) job with 3GB RAM allocated to it addqueue -s -q gpulong --gputype=rtx2080with28gb -m 8 ./doSomeAnalysis would run a process on a machine with an rtx2080 GPU in it addqueue -c "1 week" -n 32 ./doSomeAnalysis would submit a 32-core job to the queue with no mention of how many cores to run on each compute node - so they'll be allocated wherever the queue sees fit. addqueue -c "2 days" -q cmb -n 2x8 ./doSomeAnalysis will submit your program "doSomeAnalysis" to the cmb queue, requesting 2 compute nodes with 8 cores on each (so 16 processes are started).
 This would be applicable for an MPI-based job addqueue -c "1 day" -q cmb -n 1x8 -s ./doSomeAnalysis would reserve 8 cores on one compute node and start only one process on that machine (-s) - the job is serial.
 It may use OpenMP or start its own threads to do parallel work, but not MPI with the -s option.
-(Just typing addqueue without any options shows you all the options) CHECKING JOBS - ${\bf q} \text{ starts up a graphical interface to show the jobs, if you've logged in with graphical support (ssh Y)}$ - q -t lists your jobs in text-only mode - q -tc 40 shows your last 40 completed jobs.
-This can be useful if you don't know why a job stopped prematurely - q -tw < jobNumber> looks at job jobNumber and shows what compute nodes it does/doesn't match with and why it hasn't started running.
+(Just typing addqueue without any options shows you all the options) CHECKING JOBS q - starts up a graphical interface to show the jobs, if you've logged in with graphical support (ssh -Y) q -t - lists your jobs in text-only mode q -tc 40 - shows your last 40 completed jobs.
+This can be useful if you don't know why a job stopped prematurely q-tw <jobNumber> - looks at job jobNumber and shows what compute nodes it does/doesn't match with and why it hasn't started running.
 Useful if you're thinking "Why hasn't this job started yet?" showoutput <jobNumber> - shows the text output of your job, and the location of the file containing it.
-Useful to see how a job is doing.
-CANCELLING JOBS scancel < jobNumber > - cancel a job scancel -u <myUsername> - cancel all my jobs
+Useful to see how a job is doing. st -t -c 800 |grep 383445 - looks for completed job 383445 and shows some info about it, possibly with a reason why it failed, if it did.
+CANCELLING JOBS scancel <jobNumber> - cancel a job scancel -u <myUsername> - cancel all my jobs